missionpinball/mpf-docs/docs/gmc/installation.md

   (mpf080) ~/git %-$ git clone https://github.com/missionpinball/mpf-gmc.git
 ```

-## Download Godot
+## Download Godot 4

 The Godot Media Controller is, of course, built on the Godot game engine.
-Visit [https://godotengine.org](https://godotengine.org) to download the latest version of the Godot Editor and install it on your machine.
+Visit [https://godotengine.org](https://godotengine.org) to download the latest version of the Godot Editor (4.2 or later) and install it on your machine.

 After Godot is installed, open the editor and create a New Project.
 Select your MPF game project folder as the project path, and choose an appropriate render engine.

 For most pinball games, *Mobile* rendering is the recommended balance between performance and featureset.
 If you plan to do advanced 3D graphics and complex rendering, choose *Forward+*.
 If you want to optimize your game to run on very low-powered hardware with limited rendering features, choose *Compatibility*.

+!!! note "Root project vs GMC subfolder"

+    Some users prefer to create a distinct "gmc" subfolder in their MPF machine folder, and save their Godot project there.
+This keeps the Godot Editor *FileSystem* tree cleaner because it's not filled with MPF config files, and can make it easier to navigate and maintain each piece independently.

+    Note that Godot only has access to files in its project folder and below.
+If you choose to make a "gmc" subfolder for your Godot project, all slides, sounds, and widgets will need to be in those respective subfolders in the gmc folder (e.g. */gmc/slides/*), NOT in the MPF mode subfolders (e.g. */modes/attract/slides/*).

+## Setup Godot Editor

+The Godot Editor includes some default configuration options that may cause headaches for users, so the following tweaks are recommended:

+### Indentation Setup

+The GMC code is written with space-based indentation, but Godot not only defaults to tabs but defaults to auto-convert files.
+You are free to use tabs if that's your preference, but at least disabling the auto-convert will spare you grief.

+From the *Editor* menu select *Editor Settings > Text Editor > Behavior*.

+  *  In the *Indent* section change `Tabs` to `Spaces`.
+  *  In the *Files* section de-select the `Convert Indent on Save` option.

+### Other Good Things

+Also in the *Editor Settings > Text Editor > Behavior* menu:

+  *  In the *Files* section, select the `Trim Trailing Whitespace on Save` option, because it's just good practice.
+  *  If you use an external text editor like VS Code or Atom, in the *Files* section select `Auto Reload Scripts on External Change`.

 ## Symlink the GMC Plugin to your Project Folder